nocalhost/nocalhost.github.io/docs/Tutorials/plugin-best-practices.md

 > Why not login with `admin@admin.com`?

-> You can enter the `Nocalhost` homepage, switch to the tab `Application`, and there is a `Application` sample named 'bookinfo'.
+> You can enter the `Nocalhost-Server` homepage, switch to the tab `Application`, and there is a `Application` sample named 'bookinfo'.

 > click `SPACE LIST`, then you can see `Nocalhost` created a `DevSpace` for User `Nocalhost`.
 That can be simply understood as `DevSpace` under `Application` is the workspace user can access in the `VSCode Nocalhost Plug-in`.